kevm314/prompted-inpainting-backend/README.md

   - Ensure to have the database VPC security group enabling access from the local PC running the migrations (should turn off once migrations are complete)
   - Ensure to have any aws services (e.g. aws lambda functions) able to access the database in its VPC group
 - When running alembic migrations, it seems easier to have separate env files for dev/prod to switch between the two databases to migrate changes into production
-  - It may be possible that a new commit is needed to apply changes to the production database

 ## Database migrations